When & Where is Jannik Sinner Playing Next?

 Which Tournament will Jannik Sinner Play Next?

-According to the ATP tennis schedule for 2025, Sinner will be eligible to play at the Italian Open straightaway after his ban ends.
+According to the ATP tennis schedule for 2025, Sinner is currently featuring in the Italian Open in Rome straightaway after his ban ended.

 Latest reports suggest that Sinner will also take to court at the Hamburg Open to be played at the end of the Italian Open in what will be his maiden appearance in that tournament.